You are here

 Comments on SOP factors

-Wearing footwear factor: This commonly will occur with use of high heel shoes in women where the front of the shoe is narrowed forcing the big toe laterally.
+Factor relating to footwear: This condition will commonly occur with the use of high heel shoes in women where the front of the shoe is narrowed, forcing the big toe to turn laterally.
 It is unclear whether military shoes or boots would have had a narrowed anterior compartment, but a shoe or boot that was too small may have compressed the big toe laterally.